-Our general meetings are held at the Redeemer Church, 22434 Nisqually Road, Apple Valley, California on the fourth Thursday of every month, except July and August when we take our summer break, and November and December when we meet on the third Thursday due to Thanksgiving and Christmas.
+Our general meetings are held at The Lone Wolf Colony on the fourth Thursday of every month, except November and December, when we meet on the third Thursday due to Thanksgiving and Christmas.

 The meetings begin at 7:00 p.m. and last about 90 minutes.
 Meetings are open to the public and are free to attend.
 Complimentary refreshments are provided.

 Guests and members alike have an opportunity to win a valuable history book and other door prizes during the free drawing after each meeting.

 Our field trips can be a one-day trip or may last as long as three days, and typically take place on the weekend following our general meeting.